 Compared with developed countries, the South African economy uses a lot of energy for every Rand of value added.
-In 2001 South Africa had the 26th biggest GDP in the world but was the world's 16th largest consumer of energy.
+In 2006 South Africa had the 42nd biggest GDP in the world but was the world's 21st largest consumer of energy.
 There are two reasons for this.
 The first is the nature of the activities, which dominate the economy.
 Mining, minerals processing, metal smelting and synfuel production are inherently intensive users of energy.
 South African gold mines are very deep with low ore concentrations, so it necessarily requires much energy per ounce of gold.
 The process used by Sasol to convert coal into liquid fuels is such that only about a third of the energy in the coal ends up in the liquid fuel.
 Even though South Africa's aluminium smelters are among the most efficient in the world, they still require large amounts of electricity to produce one ton of aluminium.

 This will change as South Africa moves into high value manufacturing and service industries, which is already happening.
 It will also change with changes to processes, for example, when Sasol swaps from coal to natural gas as a feedstock for chemical production at Sasolburg, making production more efficient.
-However, it must be noted that the low prices of electricity gives South Africa a comparative advantage in high energy intensive industries such as aluminium smelting.
+However, it must be noted that the low prices of electricity in the past did give South Africa a comparative advantage in high energy intensive industries such as aluminium smelting.
 If the aluminium could be beneficiated into products of higher value, South Africa would gain even more.

 The second reason for the high energy intensity is that South Africa is sometimes wasteful in the use of energy.
 Low energy costs have not encouraged industry, commerce, transport and households to adopt energy efficiency measures.
 There is a lack of awareness of energy efficiency.
-However, with the prospects of higher energy prices in future and with growing environmental awareness, especially about the emission of greenhouse gases, there is a growing concern in South Africa to promote energy efficiency.
+However, with the prospects of higher energy prices from now on and with growing environmental awareness, especially about the emission of greenhouse gases, there is a growing concern in South Africa to promote energy efficiency.

 The figure below gives an indication of the energy consumption in Petajoules per capita of some selected developed and developing countries.
-It is clear that South Africa is closer to the developed countries in terms of energy intensity than to the developing countries.
+It is clear that South Africa is closer to the developed countries in terms of energy intensity than to the developing countries when the Market Exchange Rate (MER) is used rather than the Purchase Power Parity (PPP).